Adram/sddm/README.md

 ## INSTALLATION

-Qt >= 5.3.0 is required to use SDDM, although Qt >= 5.4.0 is recommended.
+Qt >= 5.6.0 is required to use SDDM.

 SDDM runs the greeter as a system user named "sddm" whose home directory needs to be set to `/var/lib/sddm`.